CarolinaFledgling/Task-Management/README.md

 # Getting Started with Create React App

 Create React App is a popular toolchain for building simple apps.

+## Description

+This project is made independently and without any starter code.
-The goal of this repository is to show the process of my learning Create React App by creating a simple To Do list with timers . 🔥😊
+The goal of this repository is to show the process of my learning React by creating a simple To Do list with coundonw. 🔥😊

+## Status

+Project is: _in progress_,

+## The goal of this project is to practice:

+- Project setup to understanding the fundamentals of JavaScript for React (Requirements)
+- Nested JSX, the basic syntax of React.js
+- React Component composition
+- Components interacting
+- Handler Function in JSX
+- React Props
+- React State
+- Adding Lifecycle Methods to a Class
+  ...

 ## Available Scripts